-Meet Amanda, Ben, and Jillian, Audubon's salt marsh science team.
+Meet Amanda, Ben, and Jillian, Audubon New York's salt marsh science team.

 They bring a unique perspective to existing salt marsh efforts along our coast by focusing on high marsh habitat, an essential component in the effort to save the Saltmarsh Sparrow.